 (CASA) Court Appointed Special Advocates are everyday heroes who choose to provide the consistency and stability that abused or neglected children need as they navigate the court system.
 In Winnebago County, the CASA is appointed as guardian ad litem (GAL) for the child they represent.

-With training, resources, and support from Winnebago County CASA, each volunteer CASA has three main objectives:
+With training, resources, and support from Winnebago County CASA, each advocate has three main objectives: